lbdiaz/lbdiaz.github.io/_pages/cv.md

 * XIV Argentinean Congress of Meteorology (CONGREMET).
 Buenos Aires, Argentina.
 November 7 to 11, 2022.
 Attendance, dissertation and poster.

 * Workshop on co-production of climate-environmental knowledge: Latin America and Europe.
 Buenos Aires, Argentina.
 3-4 November 2022.
 Attendance and dissertation.

-* EGU General Assembly 2022.
-Vienna, Austria (hybrid).
-23-28 April 2022.
-Attendance and dissertation.
-US Clivar Workshop on Societally-Relevant Multi-Year Climate Predictions Workshop.
-Boulder, United States (hybrid).
-28-30 February 2022.
-Attendance and poster.

-* 13th meeting of the International Conference on Southern Hemisphere Meteorology and Oceanography.
-New Zealand (hybrid).
-8 to 17 February 2022.
-Attendance, dissertation and poster.

 Check the [talks](https://lbdiaz.github.io/talks/) section for more details.